Overview

 The College of Idaho’s Doctor of Medical Science (DMSc) program is a post-professional doctorate, specifically crafted for PAs.
 It is designed for PAs who are currently, or have previously been, certified or licensed to practice as a PA and delivered with flexibility in mind through an online, asynchronous learning model, allowing PAs to continue to practice or teach full-time while obtaining their doctorate.

-The accelerated pathway grants eligible students 12-18 credits of advanced standing, allowing the doctorate degree to be completed in 9-12 months.
-The Early Career PA accelerated pathway is designed exclusively for new PAs who have graduated within the past two (2) years from an ARC-PA accredited program and are seeking to further than PA career through the DMSc degree.
-The Experienced PA Educator pathway is designed exclusively for PA faculty who have been teaching full-time at an ARC-PA accredited program for at least five (5) years and are seeking to expand their knowledge and skills through the DMSc degree.
-The PA Fellow pathway is designed exclusively for PAs who have graduated within the past two (2) years from an eligible PA fellowship program (also referred to as a clinical postgraduate PA program or a PA residency) and are seeking to accelerate their career through the DMSc degree.
+The accelerated pathway grants eligible students 18 credits of advanced standing, allowing the doctorate degree to be completed in 9 months.
+The Early Career PA accelerated pathway is designed exclusively for new PAs who have graduated within the past three (3) years from an ARC-PA accredited program and are seeking to further their PA career through the DMSc degree.
+The Experienced PA Educator pathway is designed exclusively for PA faculty who have been teaching as principal faculty (0.5 FTE or greater) at an ARC-PA accredited program for at least three (3) years and are seeking to expand their knowledge and skills through the DMSc degree.
+The PA Fellow pathway is designed exclusively for PAs who are currently enrolled in or have graduated from an eligible PA fellowship program (also referred to as a clinical postgraduate PA program or a PA residency) and are seeking to accelerate their career through the DMSc degree.

-For more information about the curriculum for the traditional pathway and the accelerated pathways, see DMSc Program Requirements.
+For more information about the curriculum for each pathway, see DMSc Program Requirements.

 Admission